 Master's Programme in Accounting and Financial Management - specialisation Management Control.

-Examination includes an individual written exam and seminars individually assessed.
+Examination consists of individual and group (written and oral) assignments, and some of these are compulsory.
 The grade for the entire course is based on an assessment of all parts of the examination.

 NOTE: Only completed courses can count toward a degree.